 Frozen vegetables help busy families quickly store excess fresh vegetables to use later.
 These days, many of us feel worried about securing our family’s food supply.
 And freezing, canning, dehydrating, and even smoking food helps to preserve it for later.
 It's a great way to store your vegetable harvest without a root cellar.

-Freezing vegetables from your garden makes it easy to add a vegetable side dish to a roast chicken dinner, steak, or pork dinner.
+Freezing vegetables from your garden helps make it easy to add a vegetable side dish to a roast chicken, steak, or pork dinner.
 However, sometimes I freeze vegetables when I just don’t have time to can or preserve them right away.
 Or I’ll make a quick batch of pickled vegetables to slide into the fridge.

 You might be surprised at the number of fruit and vegetables you can freeze.
 Freeze many varieties as is.
 Just throw them into a reusable freezer bag and put them in the freezer.
 Or wash and chop them into a form that’s easy to pull out and cook with down the road.

-Cutting fruits and vegetables also allows you to pack them in tighter.
+Cutting fruits and vegetables also allows you to pack them in the bag tighter.
 And this saves space in your freezer.

 Which Vegetables and Fruits To Freeze As-Is?